-- Do you have enough space/furniture to accommodate all your guests comfortably throughout the entire game?
+- Do you have enough space/furniture to accommodate all your guests comfortable throughout the entire game?

-- World Cup matches can get a bit heated, so if the viewing is at night, will your neighbors be OK with the noise?
+- World Cup matches can get a bit heated, so if the viewing is at night, will your neighbours be OK with the noise?